cdoelling/century-list/README.md

 48. Donate enough money to put your name on something
 49. Own a Porsche by 40
 50. Travel to 30 Different Countries [22/30](../master/countries.md)
-51. Buy a custom fitted suit
+51. **Fast for a day** [11/17/2018] No Proof
-52. Finish a round with even par
+52. Score even par or better
 53. Run for an elected position
 54. Visit Doelling Graves in Karlsruhe Germany
 55. Sit on a jury
 56. Sail a boat
 57. Pass through the Panama Canal
 58. Successfully surf a wave
-59. Swim in the Great Barrier Reef
+59. Become a ranked chess player
 60. Visit Easter Island and see what the Heads see
 61. Go back to Perugia Italy
 62.
 63. Ride a motorcycle on Route 66
 64. Visit all 50 States + DC [33/50](../master/states.md)
 65. Buy a shelter dog a toy before its put down
-66. Step foot on all 7 Continents (2/7)
+66. ?Step foot on all 7 Continents (2/7)
 67. Own a rental property or second home
 68. Debt free by age 50, all assets
-69. Speak 3 other languages
+69. ?Speak 3 other languages
-70. Teach a class
+70. ?Teach a class
 71.
-72. Get something published
+72. Publish a book
 73. Race a car in a competition
 74. Make a movie
 75. Live off the grid for a week
 76. Make my own urn for my death
-77. Go skydiving
+77. ?Go skydiving
-78. Ride in a hot air ballon
+78. ?Ride in a hot air ballon
-79. Walk on the Great Wall of China
+79. ?Walk on the Great Wall of China
 80. Sell a piece of art I made
 81. Build something that helps others
 82. Drink Scotch in Scotland
 83. Make graffiti art in a public space
-84.
+84. Swim in the Great Barrier Reef
 85. Perform stand up comedy
 86. Become a Chief Marketing Officer
 87. See a shooting star
-88. Distill my own spirits
+88. ?Distill my own spirits
-89. Build something that outlasts me
+89. ?Build something that outlasts me
-90. Plant 100 trees
+90. ?Plant 100 trees
 91. **Fast for a day** [11/17/2018] No Proof
 92. Circumnavigate the globe
-93.
+93. Play 100 different golf courses
-94. Golf St. Andrews
+94. ?Buy a custom fitted suit
-95. Golf Pebble Beach
+95. ?Learn a ballroom dance
 96. Cook food that I have killed
 97. Go a week without caffeine
 98. Dine at 10 Michelin 3 Star restaurants (1/10)
 99. Take Abigale and Brooks to see the Grand Canyon
-100. Read 20 books twice
+100.